rockdaboot/wget2/README.rst

     $ mget --help

-prints the usage and current set of options
+prints the usage and the current set of options

 My idea is to use the free Serna WYSIWYG/WYMIWYG editor for documentation.
 It creates docbook format which can be converted into texinfo format.